lucasnorruva/ENTv4/src/docs/business-logic-flows.md

     *   If any required field is missing or some rule is violated, it accumulates an error list.
 It updates the product doc with a `validationStatus: "errors"` and maybe a `validationErrors` array listing issues (e.g., “RoHS compliance not indicated”).
     *   If minor warnings (non-critical), could list as warnings separately.
     *   If everything required is present and okay, it sets `validationStatus: "passed"`.
-5.  **Blockchain Anchoring**: If validation passed (and either auto-approval or no manual gating is set), the trigger proceeds to blockchain:
-    *   It computes the product hash (from relevant fields).
+5.  **VC Generation & Blockchain Anchoring**: Once the passport is verified (either automatically or manually by an auditor), the system performs the cryptographic steps:
+    *   A W3C Verifiable Credential (VC) is generated, containing the core, attestable data of the product.
+This VC is digitally signed.
+    *   A hash of this VC is computed.
-    *   Calls the Polygon contract via our web3 client.
+    *   The system calls the Polygon contract via our web3 client to anchor this hash on-chain.
 This returns a transaction promise or hash.
-We may wait for confirmation or at least the transaction hash.
-Ideally, we wait for 1 confirmation to be sure it’s mined (a few seconds on Polygon).
-    *   On success, update Firestore: set `blockchain.currentHash`, `blockchain.polygonTxId`, and possibly mark a `publishedAt` timestamp.
-If needed, set `status` from “processing” to “active”.
+    *   On success, the system updates Firestore with the VC, the `blockchain.currentHash`, `blockchain.polygonTxId`, and a `publishedAt` timestamp.
-    *   If the blockchain call fails (network issue), we catch error: perhaps set a field `blockchainStatus: "pending"` and will retry via a scheduled function or next update.
+    *   If the blockchain call fails, the system logs the error and may retry later.
 6.  **QR Code Generation**: As soon as we have a product ID (from step 1), the front-end can already generate a QR via a library when the user views the product.
 Alternatively, we had a cloud function to generate an image.
 Some implementations: we might have an endpoint `/products/{id}/qr` which returns the PNG; it can be dynamic, encoding the URL with that ID.
 We might store a data URL or just generate on the fly in front-end.
 So this is not a blocking step.
 But logically:
     *   If in UI, after step 1, the user can click "Generate QR" which either uses a JS library to show it or calls our API for an image.
 If via API, we likely integrated a third-party chart API or have a function with a QR generation library (like using `node-qrcode` to produce base64 PNG).
     *   The QR code itself contains the link to the product’s public page or API.
 We ensure that by now the product can be retrieved publicly (if `status=active` and no auth needed for that public info).